 So comes the next question, what is the likelihood that my application for a Chinese Visa is granted or denied?
 It all depends on the documents you submitted.
 If complete, then you have no worries.

 How much money should I have in my Bank Certificate?
-Lately, the Chinese Embassy have been a little meticulous about this one.
+Lately, the Chinese Embassy is little meticulous about this one.
 My advise, it must be at least 6 digits to make your application worry-free.

 Do I need to apply personally?
-No. You can have your application through an agent or send someone for and in your behalf.
-Otherwise, you do it yourself.
+No. You can have your application through an agent or send someone for and on your behalf.

 The Chinese Embassy in Manila only accepts application in the morning from 9AM to 11AM and releasing of passport – whether or not a visa is granted – is from 1PM-3PM.
 The Embassy is always full and lines are often long.
 So be there early.